mubarakappa/CodingChallenge/Java/README.md

 `42494159403332317292526619504218136903700576932083624292980870857936616016516019121515022089648672327193383380680571759727227416036821183744674051457194041711141429085626371124196057902283995836976239181670821800000403741232325992196887134172549`

 With numbers as these, cached for each (𝑛,𝑘), the space requirements grow exponentially.
 There should exist a (𝑛,𝑘)-eviction formula for subsequent 𝑘  iterations, due to the nature the series converges to 0.

-Of course, there are optimization mechanisms to handle both stack-size, heap-size and gc performance, but this is just an interesting small-tweaking-to-run thought-optimization experiment based on my brother's own-implementation of this algorithm for a coding challenge.

 ### How to Run
 Requires: